 This summer I spent some time doing what badgers do: digging.
 What was I digging for?
 Plant roots.
 Usually when I collect plants for the Museum I take only a few stems of the above ground portion so that the plant doesn’t die.
 But this time I needed roots: long ones.
 I thought that digging up roots would be pretty awful but the soil was sandy, the weather co-operated and, thanks to the presence of two co-workers, it did not take as long as I thought.
 The worst part was hauling all our gear over the sand dunes to the spot where we would be digging.
 So why did I need roots?
 They are for a new Museum exhibit.

-In late 2020, the Museum will be opening our new Prairies Gallery.
+In early 2021, the Museum will be opening our new Prairies Gallery.
 This gallery will represent years of work by the staff at the museum, in particular the Curators and conservation staff.
 One of the exhibits that I am involved in is a new case illustrating life below the surface of a native prairie.
 In our original gallery we have a wonderful specimen of grass showing the full extent of its root system.
 You’ve probably seen it: it’s a pretty impressive specimen.
 There’s just one problem: it is not a native species.
 It’s actually a Eurasian species called crested wheatgrass (Agropyron cristatum).
 It was brought to Canada in the 1930’s to help prevent the soil from blowing away during the droughts of that decade.

 So we decided to display some native plant root systems for a new case near the entrance to the gallery.
 Although we are growing a few specimens in a greenhouse for this exhibit, one of the flowers we wanted was not doing well in that environment.
 After remembering that there are plants with exposed roots on the sand dunes in Spruce Woods Provincial Park, I arranged to excavate one of the common species, white prairie-clover (Dalea candida), with the permission of Manitoba Sustainable Development.